AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.4 VR global_item shall occur only if entity referenced is denoted by the subprogram

 #.
+Where the refinement of a state abstraction is not visible and a
+   subprogram references one or more of its constituents the constituents are represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+[The state abstraction encapsulating a constituent is known from the Part_Of indicator on the declaration of the constituent.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 6.1.4 LR Where the refinement of a state abstraction is not visible, the referencing of one or more of its constituents by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.

+#.
 Each entity denoted by a ``global_item`` in a ``global_specification`` of a
    subprogram that is an input or output of the subprogram shall satisfy the